hsk81/quotestream/README.md

 ```
 With `zmq.sub` we subscribe to the previously published stream by default assumed to be on the *local* machine at `tcp://127.0.0.1:8888`.

-Then we create with `interpolate.py` a homogeneous time series by sampling the stream every 1.2 seconds.
+Then we create with `interpolate` a homogeneous time series by sampling the stream every 1.2 seconds.
 Inhomogeneous to homogeneous time series conversion is a big subject in algorithmic trading, because many of the higher level operators assume a homogeneous interval between each quote in the stream.
 But this is only achievable via interpolation: The current implementation simply takes the most recent tick for an interpolated quote and does not try something more advanced like a linear interpolation.

-Once we have a homogeneous stream, we calculate for each quote with `reduce/return.py` *overlapping* returns of the last corresponding 10 minutes (500 * 1.2 seconds).
+Once we have a homogeneous stream, we calculate for each quote with `reduce.diff` *overlapping* returns of the last corresponding 10 minutes (500 * 1.2 seconds).
 Calculating returns basically centers the time series around zero and plots only the consecutive (but overlapping) differences.

 Based on the returns we can now calculate with `reduce.volatility` the activity for each 10 minute window of the quote stream.
 By default the so called *annualized volatility* is delivered.
-Once the calculation is done, we *move* (rename) the `volatility` component with `alias.py` to `lhs-volatility` (to avoid later a name clash).
+Once the calculation is done, we *move* (rename) the `volatility` component with `alias` to `lhs-volatility` (to avoid later a name clash).

 Finally we publish the stream again in a similar fashion like before; except this time we need to use the non default port `7777`, since the default has already been used.